The-Marcy-Lab-School/marcy-curriculum-docs/mod-6-databases/1-intro-to-databases-postgres.md

 ## Installing Postgres

+Now that we know what a database is and how PostgreSQL fits into your overall software architecture, let's install it and start playing around with databases!

 {% tabs %}
 {% tab title="Mac Instructions" %}
-1. Go to [https://postgresapp.com/](https://postgresapp.com/) and download the version for your Mac.
+1. Go to [https://postgresapp.com/](https://postgresapp.com/) and download the Latest Release version for your Mac.
 2. Open the downloaded file, drag Postgres.app to your Applications folder, and run it.
 3. Click **Initialize** to create your first database cluster.
 The app should now show **Running**.
 4. Add the Postgres CLI tools to your PATH so you can use `psql` from any terminal window: